guninwasan/Mapability/README.md

 #### Ordered Multiple Stops:
 * <b> Ordered Multiple Stops </b>
    -  Ordered Multiple Stops is an extra feature that we added to our map.
-This is useful for people planning trips, cab drivers picking and dropping off passengers in an ordered manner if it is required.
+This is useful for people planning trips, cab drivers picking and dropping off passengers in an ordered manner.
   <p align="center">
-         <br><br>
          </p>

 #### Travelling Courier Problem: